enyojs/ares-project/test/selenium/README.md

 	</test>
 	</suite>

-##### to execute the Ares TestNG TestCase
+##### To execute the Ares TestNG TestCase

-* Before the teste execution, start the Ares IDE node server: `node ide.js -T`
+* To run TestCases, start the Ares IDE node server: `node ide.js -T`
-* click right on src/AresTestSuite java file > run as> TestNG Test
+* Click right on src/AresTestSuite java file > run as> TestNG Test

-##### to execute the TestNG AresTesSuite
+##### To execute the TestNG AresTesSuite

-* Before the teste execution, start the Ares IDE node server: `node ide.js -T`
+* To run TestSuite, start the Ares IDE node server: `node ide.js -T`
-* click right on src/testng.xml > run as > TestNG Suite
+* Click right on src/testng.xml > run as > TestNG Suite
-* the src/test-output/index.html shows the results of the TestNG Test Suite execution.
+* The src/test-output/index.html shows the results of the TestNG Test Suite execution after a refresh on src/test-output.

+**Note:** IE was tested on Windows, Chrome was tested on mac.